mongodb/docs/mongodb/source/reference/mongos.rst

 Synopsis
 --------

-``mongos`` for "MongoDB Shard," is a routing service for MongoDB shard configurations that processes queries from the application layer, and determines where this data is stored in the :term:`shard cluster`, in order to complete these operations these operations.
-From the perspective of the application, a ``mongos`` instance behaves identically to any other MongoDB instance.
+:option:`mongos` for "MongoDB Shard," is a routing service for MongoDB shard configurations that processes queries from the application layer, and determines where this data is stored in the :term:`shard cluster`, in order to complete these operations these operations.
+From the perspective of the application, a :option:`mongos` instance behaves identically to any other MongoDB instance.

 .. seealso::

    See the ":doc:`/core/sharding`" for more information regarding MongoDB's sharding functionality.

 Options
 -------